-- your Supervisor, who can consult the appropriate authorities on your behalf; - the Director of Graduate Studies (DGS) or the Academic Administration Graduate team (graduate@ndcn.ox.ac.uk); - the Head of Department (Professor Kevin Talbot); - in your College, you can consult the Senior Tutor, Tutor for Graduates or your own College Advisor; - in the Medical Sciences Division, the Director of the Graduate School or a member of the Graduate Studies Committee; - Disability Lead Dr Helen Higham, and Disability Coordinator Dr Leen Van Broeck : https://academic.admin.ox.ac.uk/disability/roles-lead-and-coordinator - peer supporters, the Division of Medical Sciences has a team of trained peer supporters, who can be contacted using the email msdpeers@medsci.ox.ac.uk. - Welfare reps students who have been trained to provide help and support to fellow students and promote positive wellbeing practices in the department.
+- your Supervisor, who can consult the appropriate authorities on your behalf; - the Director of Graduate Studies (DGS) or the Academic Administration Graduate team (graduate@ndcn.ox.ac.uk); - the Head of Department (Professor Kevin Talbot); - in your College, you can consult the Senior Tutor, Tutor for Graduates or your own College Advisor; - in the Medical Sciences Division, the Director of the Graduate School or a member of the Graduate Studies Committee; - Disability Lead Dr Helen Higham, and Disability Coordinator Dr Leen Van Broeck https://academic.admin.ox.ac.uk/disability/roles-lead-and-coordinator - peer supporters, the Division of Medical Sciences has a team of trained peer supporters, who can be contacted using the email msdpeers@medsci.ox.ac.uk. - Welfare reps students who have been trained to provide help and support to fellow students and promote positive wellbeing practices in the department.
 At least one per year group.
-Current appointed reps: Year 1 Sana Zuberi sana.zuberi@ndcn.ox.ac.uk, Year 2 Sasha Tinelli sasha.tinelli@chch.ox.ac.uk, Year 3 Pravnav Mahajan pravnav.mahajan@linacre.ox.ac.uk, Year 4 TBC.
-If you're interested in becoming a welfare rep please email graduate@ndcn.ox.ac.uk
+Current appointed reps: Year 1 Sana Zuberi sana.zuberi@ndcn.ox.ac.uk and Ke (Michael) Li (ke.li@ndcn.ox.ac.uk); Year 2 Sasha Tinelli (sasha.tinelli@chch.ox.ac.uk); Year 3 Pranav Mahajan (pranav.mahajan@linacre.ox.ac.uk).
+If you're interested in becoming a welfare rep in the future, please email graduate@ndcn.ox.ac.uk